palmwinecode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. 9-John_Doe : Sets the mode of the file hello to this: rwxr-w-wx.

 11. 10-mirror_permissions : Sets the mode of the file hello the same as olleh’s mode.

+12. 11-directories_permissions : Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files will not be changed.